sohelshaikh01/Projects_JavaScript/Readme.md

 - `script.js` – JavaScript file implementing the logic.

 You can navigate through each folder to explore how various JavaScript techniques and features are implemented.

-## Key Learning Areas

-These projects cover various important JavaScript concepts, such as:

-- **Event-Driven Programming**
-- **Asynchronous JavaScript (Promises, Async/Await)**
-- **Modular JavaScript**
-- **Working with APIs**
-- **Error Handling and Debugging**
-- **LocalStorage and SessionStorage**
-- **JavaScript Design Patterns**

-## Contribution Guidelines

-Contributions are welcome!
-If you would like to improve the existing projects or add new advanced-level JavaScript projects, feel free to open a pull request.
-Please ensure that your code follows good coding practices and is well-documented.